A City I Can’t Quite Put My Finger On: Dallas, TX

 This was a super random thing we decided to check out, but I’m so glad we did!
 Rainbow Vomit is a temporary art exhibit in Southeast Dallas that is going on until February 17th, 2019.
 The various art exhibits inside are meant to be interactive, and they’re a great place to take pictures!
 Be sure to try to find the secret room with a unicorn, which was definitely our favorite.

 We were able to purchase tickets on arrival, but you should book online, which you can do here (more information here and here).
-I can’t say for sure, but this exhibit implies that the city might have other quirky and artsy things to check out, so do a bit of research about what’s available even if you’re visiting Dallas after Rainbow Vomit closes!
+I can’t say for sure, but this exhibit implies that the city might have other quirky and artsy things to check out, so do a bit of research about events going on even if you’re visiting Dallas after Rainbow Vomit closes!

 4. A Classy Dinner at Fearing's Restaurant

-Sometimes the best way to explore a city’s culinary scene is to visit both the high-end restaurants as well as popular yet casual places like the Pecan Lodge.
-To complement our BBQ experience there, we decided to do Fearing’s Restaurant for dinner one night.
+Sometimes the best way to explore a city’s culinary scene is to visit the high-end restaurants in additional to popular, casual places like the Pecan Lodge.
+To complement our BBQ experience there, we decided to try Fearing’s Restaurant for dinner one night.

 Although they had an extensive menu, we decided to be adventurous and try locally sourced antelope and an appetizer of foie gras.
 Everything was really tasty, and they also had a wide variety of nice cocktails.
 The head chef even walked around and introduced himself to all the diners, and really made us feel welcome.
 Be sure to make a reservation if you’re interesting in trying this fancy restaurant!